How to Find Closure After Your Marriage Ends

 The happy times together are great memories, but if you block out the bad, then you just set yourself up to live a lie.
 Every relationship is made up of both good and bad stuff.
 If you're no longer with your ex, the bad stuff in your relationship most likely came to outweigh the good.

 Next, make a list of all the bad things.
 If you are having trouble coming up with negative things, friends and family members will usually able to point out that time when your ex forgot your birthday, or how they constantly put you down in public or were never emotionally available.

-Looking at these lists side by side will help you gain better insight about why you need to romanticize your relationship and how it's not connected to the reality of what you went through.
+Looking at these lists side by side will help you gain better insight into why you need to romanticize your relationship and how it's not connected to the reality of what you went through.

-You can always control your emotions.
+You can always control your emotions

 Don’t run from these emotions when you are at the end of a relationship.
 Give yourself the freedom to feel these emotions and acknowledge them.
 It’s okay to acknowledge that you are experiencing suffering and pain.

 Everyone has negative emotions and bad feelings.
 But as adults, we are responsible for whether we act on them or not.

-Don’t give into a desire to hurt or get revenge on your ex.
+Don’t give in to a desire to hurt or get revenge on your ex.
 Vengeance may feel good in the short term, but it is not going to help you heal or get closure.
 Negative actions have bad consequences, and most of the time, you end up hurting yourself as well.

-Make your own definition of closure.
+Make your definition of the word "closure"

 Closure doesn’t come from your ex, you have to find your own.
 You may expect or want your ex to do or say a certain thing so you can find closure, but most likely this won’t happen.

 Only you can help yourself.
 Don’t waste time expecting your ex to provide you with closure.
 Get closure by looking within yourself to truly look within yourself to learn about what you want and need.

 Think of closure not as having everything wrapped up neatly, but as accepting what has happened and moving on.
-Closure doesn’t mean that everything about this person or your relationship with them disappears from your brain, it’s about taking responsibility for your own well being by accepting the past and moving forward.
+Closure doesn’t mean that everything about this person or your relationship with them disappears from your brain, it’s about taking responsibility for your well being by accepting the past and moving forward.